 As well as comprising a collection of 365 paintings which were exhibited in Brussels (2013) and Seattle (2014, 2017-18), the 2:365 Art Book – featuring all paintings and Missy’s written diary of the year – was launched in May 2014 in collaboration with the International Bipolar Foundation.

 Since 2014, the 2:365 project has garnered the support and attention of notable mental health advocates and writers such as Patrick J. Kennedy, Andy Behrman, Ellen Forney, Stephen Fry, Victoria Maxwell and Natasha Tracy.
-It has had an impact across the world being featured on BBC Radio, BBC Online World News, Psychology Today (US), Better Mental Health Magazine (Australia), webmd, Disability Today (UK), Inside.com, Bipolar Burble and Bipolar Reality.
+It has had an impact across the world being featured on BBC Radio, BBC Online World News, Psychology Today (US), Better Mental Health Magazine (Australia), webMD, bp Magazine (US), Disability Today (UK), Inside.com, Bipolar Burble and Bipolar Reality.

 The project has also been the focus of academic theses across the UK, the US and Asia, and has been a keynote topic in medical symphosia, workshops and forums at the International Bipolar Foundation, NAMI (National Alliance on Mental Illness), DBSA (Depression & Bipolar Support Alliance), London-based Live Music Now – Mental Health Workshops, Students for Samaritans (Brown University), Active Minds (Xavier University), CMEology, The Humanology Project and Families for Depression Awareness.

-The Aesthetic of Mental Disorder, Missy’s follow-up to the original 2014 Art Book, is due for publication in the Fall of 2018.
+The Aesthetic of Mental Disorder: 2:365, Bipolar and Beyond, Missy’s follow-up to the original 2014 Art Book, is due for publication in March 2019.
 It is available to pre-order here.
 Original paintings and prints from the project are also for sale here.

 If you would like to license or reproduce any images from the 2:365 series, or would like Missy to speak about 2:365 or related topics at your event, please contact Missy directly at firstname.lastname@example.org.